vaginessa/dns-wiki/BusyBox.md

 Installation instructions
 ---------------------------

-Normally BusyBox is included in your ROM and AFWall+ also comes with his own, but on some Stock (OEM Firmwares) and AOSP (Android Open Source Project) based ROM's it is possible that this isn't integrated (Androids own toolbox will be used instead).
+Normally BusyBox is included in your ROM and AFWall+ also comes with his own, but on some Stock (OEM Firmwares) and AOSP (Android Open Source Project) based ROMs it is possible that this isn't integrated (Androids own toolbox will be used instead).

 In this case:
 1) Open AFWall+